 When most people hire an interior designer, they think mainly of aesthetics: wall colours, window treatments, pillow patterns.
 However, those are only the finishing touches; just one part of what an interior designer offers to the whole process.

-As design pros, we go beyond cosmetic concerns to ensure that your space feels harmonious, from its floor plan and architectural envelope to the last nailhead, light fixture, and piece of art.
+As design pros, we go beyond cosmetic concerns to ensure that your space feels harmonious, from its floor plan to the last nailhead, light fixture, and piece of art.

 We help you to save money by allocating resources wisely, preventing potential design mistakes, and increasing creative thinking by bringing solutions to the table that you may not have otherwise considered.